Ifeanyi Ubah: Early life

 Ifeanyi was born as the first son of seven children to Mr. & Mrs. Alphonsus Ubah in Otolo, one of the four quarters of Nnewi in Anambra State, Nigeria.
-Due to the inability of his parents to cater for the educational and material needs of their children, Ifeanyi dropped out of Premier Academy, Lugbe, Abuja to learn trade at a young age.
+He attended several local and international business courses and seminars in leadership and business management.
 He attended several local and international business courses and seminars in leadership and business management.

 Business

 Ifeanyi became an importer of motor tyres and spare parts majorly in West Africa including Ghana, Sierra Leone, Liberia; but also in DR Congo.
 Then he expanded his business ventures in some countries in Europe including Belgium and the United Kingdom.

-In 2001, he founded Capital Oil and Gas Limited.
+He founded Capital Oil and Gas Limited in 2001.
 He was the founder of The Authority Newspaper, a Nigerian daily newspaper and also the owner of Ifeanyi Ubah F.C., a football club in the Nigeria Premier League, following its purchase as Gabros International Football Club.

 Politics

-In 2014, Ifeanyi Ubah lost at the 2014 Anambra gubernatorial election under the platform of the Labour Party.
-On 24 February 2019, Ifeanyi Ubah was declared winner of the Anambra South Senatorial elections under the platform of the Young Progressive Party (YPP), but defected to Nigeria's ruling party the All Progressive Congress (APC).
+Ubah contested the 2013 Anambra State gubernatorial election as the candidate of the Labour Party, and was defeated.
+On 24 February 2019, Ifeanyi Ubah was declared winner of the Anambra South Senatorial elections under the platform of the Young Progressive Party (YPP), but later defected to the All Progressives Congress (APC).
 He had declared his interest to contest the Anambra gubernatorial election on APC's platform in 2025.